Tips for Cleaning Your AC System

-With summer winding down in Port St. Lucie, now is a great time to get ahead on air conditioner maintenance.
+With summer coming to an end in Port St. Lucie, now is a good time to get a head start on air conditioner maintenance.

-If you haven’t washed it lately, it could be full of dust and debris from your yard.
+If you haven’t taken care of it recently, it could be full of dirt and yard waste.
 This collection can reduce your unit’s efficiency and cause it to malfunction.
-Or require replacement more quickly.
+Or require replacement faster.

-We suggest having your air conditioning system professionally serviced annually.
+We recommend having your air conditioning system professionally serviced annually.
 Why?
-A clean unit can be more energy efficient, which could save you money on utility costs.
+A clean unit can be more energy efficient, which could save you money on utility bills.

-Regular AC maintenance also helps our technicians discover and address slight issues before they turn into expensive problems.
+Routine AC maintenance also helps our technicians locate and take care of minor issues before they develop into costly problems.

 Related: How to Keep Your Air Conditioner from Failing